kajalgada-gmr/leetcode-python/leetcode-1721-swapping-nodes-in-a-linkedin-list/readMe.md

 Learnings:

 - Swapping 2 nodes → you can simply swap their values.
 No need to change the pointers!
-- Same as getting k nodes from back.
+- Similar to remove nth node from end of list.
 - If the list had k nodes and you want kth node from end, that is the first node (head).

   So to kth node from end, go to kth node.